bodo-ai/Bodo/docs/source/overview.rst

-To run Bodo programs such as this example, programmers can simply use command line such as `mpiexec -n 1024 python data_transform.py` (to run on 1024 cores), or use :ref:`Jupyter Notebook <jupyter>`.
+To run Bodo programs such as this example, programmers can simply use the command line such as `mpiexec -n 1024 python data_transform.py` (to run on 1024 cores), or use :ref:`Jupyter Notebook <jupyter>`.